bin456789/reinstall/README.en.md

 > When installing Debian / Kali, x86 architectures can monitor the installation progress through VNC in the background, while ARM architectures can use the serial console.
 >
 > When installing other systems, can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).
-> Even if errors occur during the installation process, you can still install Alpine via SSH.
+> Even if errors occur during the installation process, you can still install Alpine via SSH by running `xda=drive_name /trans.sh alpine`

 <details>